wushilin/http-proxy/README.md

 # http-proxy
 A simple HTTP Proxy in Go.
 Useful for networking enhancement, when you need to proxy your requests.
+Supports HTTP, TLS, HTTP Connect and more.

+You don't need an Apache Server or NGINX to help you to proxy request any more!
+This program is enough.
 # Installing
 ```shell
 $ go get github.com/wushilin/http-proxy